Kamov Ka-60: Development

 The development of the helicopter was long.
 The program started in 1984, but the first prototype Ka-60-01 flew in December 1998, and the second in 2007.

 A civil version, the Ka-62, was initially proposed when the Ka-60 programme was launched, but no production followed owing to development problems with the Ka-60's Saturn RD-600V 1500 hp engines.
 Instead, an agreement was signed in April 2011 to use the 1306 kW Turbomeca Ardiden 3G turboshaft for a revised Ka-62.
 The main rotor will be driven via a new transmission, while the helicopter will have a revised cabin with larger windows and new avionics.
 First flight of the Ka-62 was planned for May 2013, with certification in 2014.
 Four prototypes and an initial batch of 16 Ka-62s for the Russian Ministry of Defence were planned, with another 12 ordered by South American civilian customers.
 Russian certification was expected in 2018, with European EASA certification following in 2020.

 The Ka-62 was unveiled in 2012 and flight tests began in 2017.
 After 434 test flights with three prototypes during 700h, it was certified on 30 November 2021 by Russian regulator Rosaviatsia.
 Deliveries should begin in 2022, planned production is six units in 2022, eight in 2023 and 10 in 2024.
 A cargo hook, a winch, a medical module and an anti-icing system should be certified until 2024.

+The development and certification of the Ka-62 was suspended in late 2022 due to Western sanctions and the large number of foreign-made components (including the French-manufactured engine).
+About 60% of the Ka-62's parts had been sourced from Western suppliers, and could no longer be imported.

+In 2023, a spokesman for the manufacturer confirmed that design work on the helicopter type was ongoing, including a possible effort to substitute Russian-made parts for the Western parts no longer available.